aindo-com/aindo-anonymize/docs/developers/contributing.md

 Before getting started, you'll need the following prerequisites:

 - git
-- any Python version between 3.10 and 3.12
+- any Python version 3.10 or higher
 - ideally, though not required, a virtual environment tool (`venv`, `uv`, etc.) should be used.

 !!!
 Tip